wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.7

 <p class=fip id=p7>
-7.&emsp;It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block it, and it is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around it. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to do so. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it unless it is true. <sup>8</sup>I will never forsake you any more than God will, but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.
+7. It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block it, and it is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around it. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to do so. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it unless it is true. <sup>8</sup>I will never forsake you any more than God will, but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.
 </p>

 #### expanded

-7.&emsp;It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block it [light], and it [light] is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around it [the wall]. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to do so [step around the wall]. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it [what you have made] unless it [what you have made] is true. <sup>8</sup>I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not [wait] in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.
+7. It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block it [light], and it [light] is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around it [the wall]. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to do so [step around the wall]. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold it [what you have made] unless it [what you have made] is true. <sup>8</sup>I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not [wait] in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.

 #### substituted

-7.&emsp;It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block light, and light is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around the wall. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to step around the wall. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true. <sup>8</sup>I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not wait in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.
+7. It has never really entered your mind to give up every idea you ever had that opposes knowledge. <sup>2</sup>You retain thousands of little scraps of fear that prevent the Holy One from entering. <sup>3</sup>Light cannot penetrate through the walls you make to block light, and light is forever unwilling to destroy what you have made. <sup>4</sup>No one can see through a wall, but I can step around the wall. <sup>5</sup>Watch your mind for the scraps of fear, or you will be unable to ask me to step around the wall. <sup>6</sup>I can help you only as our Father created us. <sup>7</sup>I will love you and honour you and maintain complete respect for what you have made, but I will not uphold what you have made unless what you have made is true. <sup>8</sup>I will never forsake you any more than God will [forsake you], but I must wait as long as you choose to forsake yourself. <sup>9</sup>Because I wait in love and not wait in impatience, you will surely ask me truly. <sup>10</sup>I will come in response to a single unequivocal call.

 #### simplified